Union monuments at Gettysburg > Wisconsin > 2nd Wisconsin Infantry

-The main monument to the 2nd Wisconsin Volunteer Infantry Regiment is west of Gettysburg on Meredith Avenue.
-(Stone and Meredith Avenues tour map) Markers for the regiment and its Company F show their positions on Culp’s Hill on July 2 and 3.
+The main monument to the 2nd Wisconsin Infantry Regiment is west of Gettysburg on Meredith Avenue.
+(Stone and Meredith Avenues tour map) Position markers for the regiment and its Company F on July 2 and 3 are on Culp’s Hill.
 (Steven’s Knoll tour map) The monument and markers were dedicated by the State of Wisconsin on June 30th,1888.

 Monument to the 2nd Wisconsin Volunteer Infantry Regiment on the Gettysburg battlefield